-After being in the dog-eat-dog environment of corporate life for more years than we would like to admit, Bruce and I decided to jump the fence and look for a new pack.
+After being in the dog-eat-dog environment of corporate life for more years than we would like to admit, we decided to jump the fence and look for a new pack.
 Our luckiest day was when we began dog training.

 We have five dogs and they have all come from a “rescue event.”
 In July of 2004, Hurricane Charlie came roaring through the Florida Keys and many of the animals in the area were sent to the Broward County Humane Society.
 We adopted Milhous, a headstrong alpha-male German Shepard/Wolf with major dog obedience issues.
 After extensive training Milhous is a well adjusted and happy dog.